anujonthemove/Software-Engineering-Handbook/docs/python-machine-learning-template/index.md

 This template is designed around the three core components of a Machine Learning project: Data, Code, and Models.
 The goal is to keep these components together in the project structure, making it easier to manage and maintain.

+- **Code**: 🔢 The codebase is typically version-controlled and pushed to a remote repository on platforms like GitHub, GitLab, BitBucket, or any cloud-based Git service.

 - **Data & Models**: 📊 These are integral parts of the project and should be included within the project structure.
-- **Code**: 🔢 The codebase is typically version-controlled and pushed to a remote repository on platforms like GitHub, GitLab, BitBucket, or any cloud-based Git service.
+These files could be very large in size and hence they should never be pushed to git.

     ### ⚠️ Common Issues 🚧